PsycheFoundation/psyche/psyche-book/src/development/python.md

 ### Development Workflow

 You can use `uv pip` to install arbitrary packages.
-Dependencies are tracked via `uv.lock`, so if you don't have `direnv` set up, you must exit and re-enter the development shell with `nix develop`.
+Dependencies are tracked via `uv.lock`, so if you don't have `direnv` set up, you must exit and re-enter the development shell with `nix develop .#dev-python`.

 When you enter the dev shell, it compiles the Rust extension that provides the `psyche` Python module. **If you modify any Rust code in the Python extension or its dependencies, you must exit and re-enter the dev shell** to recompile the extension.